exonum/exonum-doc/src/get-started/java-binding.md

 - Install [Maven 3][maven-install] which is essential for developing and building Java service.
-- Install [Libsodium][libsodium-gihub] development library for your system.
+- Install [Libsodium][libsodium] development library for your system.
   You can use the following command for Ubuntu:

   ```bash